oils-for-unix/blog-code/typescript/README.md

 ## TODO

-- Add a better syntax for testing
+- DONE Add a better syntax for testing
   - S-expressions with any type of thing
   - `(== (+ 1 2) (+ 3 4))`

+- Print nice parse errors

+- read() vs. parse()
+  - if and binary operators need to be parsed to an AST

+- Add lexer modes for "\u{123456} \n \\"

+- then port the type checker

-- Write an evaluator!
+- then write an evaluator!

 - Add enough to run statically typed Fibonacci!
   - bools and ints / conditions and arithmetic